pumah/MyProj/README.md

 # MyProj
 Built using django

-This site contains only one app - 'FirstApp'
+This site contains only one app - 'FirstApp'.
+Hosted with URL : https://django-proj.herokuapp.com/

 Currently, it has the following features :
 * No Admin account created